 Sprained Ankle: How to Avoid & How to Treat it is a crucial set of tips everyone should learn and practice.
 Most sprains will heal without any complications but leave an increased risk of recurrence.
 It is important to fully regain ankle strength, flexibility, and balance to prevent recurrence.

 Ways to avoid an ankle sprain

 When you improve your balance and give the body the ability to control itself better in all positions.
 Balancing on one foot is one way to build the balance.
 It is simple, practice balancing on one foot when doing regular tasks like brushing your teeth or cooking.
 When this gets easy, progress to hopping on one foot.

 Strengthen your ankles

 Many people feel unstable around the ankles due to weak ankle muscles.
-Exercises that strengthen the ankles muscles and especially those on the outer leg will give you strength and minimize the risks of a sprain or injuries that are more serious.
+Exercises and soccer cleats that strengthen the ankles muscles and especially those on the outer leg will give you strength and minimize the risks of a sprain or injuries that are more serious.

 When you lack flexibility along the leg, high, and torso, there is a higher risk of ankle injury.
 Getting into a stretching and mobility routine can help you gain adequate flexibility that could save you from ankle injuries.

 Before getting into rigorous activities, it is crucial that you engage in a warm-up session.
 Doing light stretches or a slow jog for a minute or two will warm up your muscles.
 Performing unpracticed skills exposes your body to injuries since you may not know how to respond.
 Gradually build your activity level to prevent any injury and keep your ankles stronger.
 Increase the amount of time spent on these preparation activities over several weeks to give your muscles strength and mobility.
 You may even consider cross-training that will build several muscles.